 A tonometer is a diagnostic tool that uses a small puff of air to measure the pressure in your eyes.

 Ocular Coherence Tomography (OCT)

 An OCT takes cross-sectional measurements of your eye - much like an MRI.
-The OCT maps and measures the thickness of these layers to help aid in the diagnosis and management of glaucoma, macular degeneration, diabetes and many more eye diseases.
+The OCT maps and measures the thickness of these layers to aid in the diagnosis and management of glaucoma, macular degeneration, diabetes and many more eye diseases.

 Retinal Imaging (RI)